klimbeta/klimbeta/docs/reference/CompType/BetaBauen.md

 ## Implementation

 - Each Team is given the same blank Wall, Modules and Holds.
-- Setters set a Route or Wall then climb it themselves or another team member climbs it.
+- Setters set a <route>Route</route> or Wall then climb it themselves or another team member climbs it.

 ### How can Climbers train for this Competition?